Edited By : Renée Deveney

 One effective Roundup alternative for farmers may be biopesticides, a staple of organic farming.
 They’re made of naturally occurring substances found in plants, animals, minerals, fungi and bacteria.
 The EPA reported more than 18 million acres were being treated with biopesticides in 2015.

 Bayer AG, the drug and chemical company that makes Roundup, promised in June 2019 to spend $5.6 billion over the next 10 years on herbicide research.
-More than 13,000 Roundup lawsuits claiming the pesticide caused non-Hodgkin lymphoma or other cancers have been filed in courts around the United States.
+As of February 2026, about 170,000 Roundup lawsuits claiming the pesticide caused non-Hodgkin lymphoma or other cancers have been filed in courts around the United States.

 Some farmers have used an older pesticide called dicamba.
 Like Roundup and Roundup Ready seeds, this pesticide can be sprayed on crops that have been genetically modified to be resistant to it while killing the weeds around them.
-But it’s believed to be responsible for destroying 3.6 million acres of unprotected crops in 2017 alone when it drifted.
+But it’s believed to be responsible for destroying 3.6 million acres of unprotected crops in 2017 when wind caused it to drift.

 Alternative Farming Techniques